 I chose to sew the smallest size, XS.

-For the length, it was just perfect.
+The length was just perfect.

-I really like my top which I find very elegant.
+I really like my top, which I find very elegant.

 If yes, find it in store and on the webshop here.